 Launch of ISO 56001 Innovation Management System

-If you want to know more about implementing an Innovation Management System, Jon Rains is talking about his experiences at the British Standards Institute (BSI) launch of the ISO 56001 Innovation Management System on Thursday 3rd October 2024, in Chiswick, London.
+If you want to know more about implementing an Innovation Management System, Jon Rains is talking about his experiences at the British Standards Institute (BSI) launch of the ISO 56001 Innovation Management System on Thursday 3rd October 2024, in Chiswick, London. (read a report of the meeting here)

-There will also be two other events:
+There are also two other events:

 - Sci-Tech Daresbury near Warrington on 10th October (find out more and book here).